theazgra/BdvServerCompression/README.md

 ### Inspect
 - Use with `-i` or `--inspect`
-- Inspect the compressed file.
-Read compressed file header are write the information from that header.
+- Inspect the compressed image file or cached codebook.
+- Read compressed file header are write the information from that header.

 ### Train codebook
 - Use with `-tcb` or `--train-codebook`